Locations:

 What is aspiration pneumonia?

-Aspiration pneumonia is pneumonia that is caused by something other than air being inhaled (aspirated) into your respiratory tract.
-These non-air substances can be food, liquid, saliva, stomach contents, toxins or even a small foreign object.
+Aspiration pneumonia is a bacterial infection in your lungs.
+It can happen when you aspirate, or inhale, something other than air into your respiratory tract.
+This can be food, liquid, saliva, stomach acid, vomit or even a small foreign object.

 Advertisement